mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 05 - Comment Abusers/readme.md

 Linters can detect comments and check the ratio of comments/lines of code against a predefined threshold.

+# Tags

+- Comments

+- Declarative

+# Conclusion

+Leave comments just for important design decisions.
+Don't comment on a method with a bad name, rename it.

 # Relations

 [Code Smell 75 - Comments Inside a Method](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2075%20-%20Comments%20Inside%20a%20Method/readme.md)